Co-author: Maddie Clarey

 From the Great Wall to the Terracotta Warriors and everything in between – there are plenty of reasons to visit the world’s most populous country.
-According to the Australian Bureau of Statistics, in September 2018 alone 51,000 Australians returned from short-term stays in China.
+According to the Australian Bureau of Statistics, in July 2019 alone, almost 48,000 Australians returned from short-term stays in China.
 Whether you want to explore tranquil temples or bustling big cities, China could be the perfect place to visit if you’re up for experiencing a culture that’s vastly different to our own but also very welcoming.

-One way of withdrawing cash and making card payments with retailers during your Chinese holiday is to use a travel money card.
+One way of withdrawing cash and making card payments with retailers during your Chinese holiday could be to use a travel money card.

 How do travel money cards work?